minahermina/resume/Mina-Hermina-CV.typ

 ]

 #def_section("SUMMARY", [
-    A motivated computer science student specializing in IT, with a strong passion for GNU/Linux, networks, and operating systems.
-Enthusiastic about their evolution from inception to the present, I am eager to apply my knowledge in real-world projects.
-Seeking an internship in *Linux/Unix Systems Engineering or Programming* to contribute my skills while gaining hands-on experience.
+    I am senior Computer Science student specializing in IT, with a strong passion for GNU/Linux, Unix systems, and Systems Programming.
+I am enthusiastic about their evolution from inception to the present.
+    I am seeking an internship in *Linux/Unix Systems Engineering or Programming* to contribute my skills while gaining hands-on experience in read-world projects.
 ])

 #def_section("EXTRACURRICULARS",[